 Providing our patients with the highest-quality care is a top priority for Jamaica Hospital Medical Center and Flushing Hospital Medical Center.
 Therefore, our patients and community can rest assured that the pending CIR work stoppage will not impact inpatient or outpatient care.
 Our hospitals have implemented a comprehensive strike plan to ensure all services remain open to our community.
 No elective procedures have been postponed or cancelled and all medical and surgical clinical appointments will remain open.

-The Department of Pathology and Clinical Laboratories is a state-of-the-art, full service laboratory that performs approximately 1.5 million tests annually to help detect, diagnose and prevent disease.
+The Department of Pathology and Clinical Laboratories at Jamaica Hospital is a state-of-the-art, full-service laboratory that performs approximately 1.5 million tests annually to help detect, diagnose and prevent disease.
 The department includes the clinical divisions of Anatomic Pathology, Blood Bank, Chemistry, Hematology, Microbiology and Phlebotomy.

-Among the wide range of testing performed in the department are biopsies, PAP smears, blood typing for transfusions, glucose and cholesterol levels, blood counts, culturing of infectious disease organisms and serology testing.
-The laboratory is fully computerized and boasts such technologies as voice recognition, bar coding of specimens and electronic remote reporting of results.
+Among the wide range of testing performed in the Pathology Department are biopsies, PAP smears, blood typing for transfusions, glucose and cholesterol levels, blood counts, culturing of infectious disease organisms and serology testing.
+The laboratory is fully computerized and boasts such technologies as voice recognition, barcoding of specimens and electronic remote reporting of results.
 There is an active blood drawing station that has been serving the needs of the community for many years.
 The clinical laboratory operates 24 hours a day, seven days a week.